Probing the acoustic losses of graphene with a low-loss quartz bulk-acoustic-wave resonator at cryogenic temperatures: Results and Discussions

 In addition, Q-factors could also be degraded by an engineering loss originating from an imperfect centering of the deposited graphene film.
 Indeed, the graphene "sticker", the circular graphene film, is transferred manually onto the plano-convex quartz disk, making this operation critical among possible manufacturing defects.
 Such a defect similar to a off-center mass loading could couple a unperturbed mode of interest $(n,0,0)$ with a odd-symmetry anharmonic mode $(n,p,0)$, typically a $(n,1,0)$ mode, $p$ being odd, assuming that the off-center mass perturbation is after $x_1$~\cite{EernisseTUFFC1990}.

-In Fig.~\ref{fig:Q_vs_freq} we can also observed a shift of the corner frequency marking the Q-factor decrease due to a degradation of the surface roughness: this frequency, close to $115$~MHz for the A mode when there is no graphene (the surface roughness being about $4$~nm), changes to about $41$~MHz ($49$~MHz for the B-mode) once the graphene layer is in place.
+In Fig.~\ref{fig:Q_vs_freq} we can also observed a shift of the corner frequency marking the Q-factor decrease due to a degradation of the surface roughness, leading to wave scattering when the frequency increases and therefore an increase in losses: this frequency, close to $115$~MHz for the A mode when there is no graphene (the surface roughness being about $4$~nm), changes to about $41$~MHz ($49$~MHz for the B-mode) once the graphene layer is in place.
 Therefore, with a graphene-monolayer coating at $4$~K the roughness standard-deviation~\cite{galliouScRip2013} of the resonator becomes $\sigma=\frac{t_q}{\sqrt{2nQ}} \approx 35\:nm$, $n$ being the OT order and $Q$ the corresponding Q-factor, i.e. the 13th OT of the A mode exhibiting a Q-factor of $27\:10^6$ at $40.8$~MHz (the 27th OT of the B-mode with $Q \approx 17\:10^6$ at $49$~MHz).

 Regarding Q-factor behaviors with temperature, trends shown in Fig.~\ref{fig:Q_vs_Temp} suggest that losses for $T>4$~K are limited by phonon-phonon interactions corresponding to the Landau-Rumer regime, because $Q$-factors scale as $T^{-n}$.
 Nevertheless, the exponent $n$ is less than 4 instead of typically $4\leq n \leq 6$~\cite{Lewis, Maris1971}.
 For lower temperatures, a $T^{-1/3}$ scaling law could be attributed to residual impurities in the synthetic quartz crystal generating TLS~\cite{Gory12,galliouScRip2013}, but is not systematic depending on the mode considered.